coderefinery/github-without-command-line/_episodes/01-intro.md

 - We can experiment with several ideas which might not work out (using branches).
 - Several people can work on the same project at the same time (using branches).
 - We do not have to wait for others to send us "the latest version" over email.
-- We do not have to merge developments by hand.
+- We do not have to merge parallel developments by hand.
 - It is possible to serve websites directly from a repository.

 ---